HildoBijl/stepwise/README.md

 This rebuilds the workspace packages and starts both development servers.
 The frontend opens at <http://localhost:3000>, while the GraphQL API and Apollo Sandbox are available at <http://localhost:4000/graphql>.

-Development uses mock authentication, so you can choose a local test identity and log in without production SURFconext credentials.
+Development uses mock authentication, so you can choose a local test identity and sign in without production SURFconext credentials.

 After the initial package build, `npm run dev:fast` starts both servers without rebuilding every package first.
 You can also run them separately with `npm run dev:api` and `npm run dev:frontend`.